shannon-lab/zapdos/doc/content/source/bcs/FieldEmissionBC.md

 ## Overview

-`FieldEmissionBC` is the outflow boundary condition assuming the the electron current density is defined by field emission.
+`FieldEmissionBC` is an outflow boundary condition that assumes the electron current density is defined by field emission.

 Using a Fowler-Nordheim calculation for the field emission, the electron current density is defined as